 DPE is a free and open source engine that is designed for indoor environments.
 Work started in 2012 and I have worked on this project on and off in my spare time.
 This engine has been used for multiple academic projects, including PANDORA where it rendered underwater environment and controlled an AUV as it traversed through seabed facilities.

 The core feature is the use of portals to render levels, which makes it very suited for indoor environments.
-Outdoor environment can also be rendered, but the engine is not tailered to it.
-Levels can be created using Blender, I have created a build-in portal level format (.PLF) is used to load levels.
-A script is provided to export these levels from Blender.
+Outdoor environment can also be rendered, but the engine is not trailered to it.
+I have written an Editor that can be used to create levels.

 The following features are currently supported: